vabatta/Lists-Items-Effects-Manipulator/README.md

 ## Planning

 Still very much a WIP.
-Plan to cover all possible forms and records within them where make sense (containers or leveled lists for items, ingredients or consumables for effects.
+Plan to cover all possible forms and records within them where make sense (containers or leveled lists for items, ingredients or consumables for effects).

 # General syntax